danielzotti/new.danielzotti.it/README.md

 - [x] Theme dark/light
 - [x] Syntax Highlight for code
 - [x] Sort articles by date ASC
-- [x] Offline status
+- [x] Offline status (with desaturated colors and images)
 - [ ] Improve accessibility
 - [ ] Transparent navbar on top in Home Page
-- [ ] Improve Open source section with preview
+- [ ] Improve Open source section with preview in teasers
 - [ ] Filter articles by category
 - [ ] New UI graphic